 It is clear that the physician who decides to use Biopuncture will always do so according to the latest technical and therapeutic standards.
 This includes correct injection technique and appropriate infectious precautions with disposable one-time use needles.
 The most common adverse effects after treatment are a small red area after injection or small bruise.
 You may also feel tired for 24 hours after treatment or symptoms may get worse but start to improve within 24 hours after the first treatment.
 Serious side effects are rare.

-To learn more about how we can help treat your chronic pain, set-up your initial consult today!
+To learn more about how we can help treat your chronic pain, the first step is to set-up your initial consult.
 Please call our office at (425) 686-4498.